OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 In addition to `CalForce` modules, `pyexadis` provides wrappers to some internal ExaDiS force calculation functions, which can be called from python with `pyexadis.<function>(...)`.
 The following functions are currently available:
 - `f = pyexadis.compute_force_n2(G: ExaDisNet, mu, nu, a)`: compute elastic interaction forces using a brute-force N^2 segment pair summation.
 - `f = pyexadis.compute_force_cutoff(G: ExaDisNet, mu, nu, a, cutoff, maxseg)`: compute elastic forces including interactions up to a given cutoff distance between segment pairs.
 Argument `maxseg` is needed to ensure that no segment pair is missed when building the neighbor list.
-- `f = pyexadis.compute_force_segseglist(G: ExaDisNet, mu, nu, a, segseglist)`: compute elastic forces provided a list user-defined list of segment pairs.
+- `f = pyexadis.compute_force_segseglist(G: ExaDisNet, mu, nu, a, segseglist)`: compute elastic forces provided a user-defined list of segment pairs.
 Argument `segseglist` must be an array of size=(Npair,2) indicating the indices of each pair of segments to consider in the calculation.
 Each pair must be unique, e.g. if pair (2,3) is included, then pair (3,2) must not be included or its contribution will be double-counted.
 Self-interactions, e.g. pair (2,2), must not be included.